 What To Expect From North Korea At The Next Trump-Kim Summit

 With just days to go before his second summit with North Korean leader Kim Jong Un, President Trump seems to have tried to lower public expectations for the meeting set for Feb.
-27-28 in Hanoi, Vietnam.
+27 to 28 in Hanoi, Vietnam.

 "I'm in no rush for speed.
-We just don't want testing," Trump remarked on Friday, raising concerns that he might not insist on North Korea abandoning its nuclear weapons, as long as it stops testing them.
+We just don't want testing," Trump remarked on Friday, suggesting that he might not insist North Korea abandon its nuclear weapons, as long as it stops testing them.

 North Korea appears to have imposed a moratorium on its testing of missiles and nuclear bombs since late 2017, but experts suspect it continues working on these programs in secret.

 Trump and Kim made vague, aspirational commitments to denuclearization and peace on the Korean Peninsula at their Singapore summit in June 2018.
-Now there are rising expectations for the second summit to "include concrete, detailed, actual execution plans," says Yang Moo-jin, a professor at the University of North Korean Studies in Seoul.
+Now there are rising expectations for the second summit to "include concrete, detailed, actual execution plans," says Yang Moo-jin, a professor at the University of North Korean Studies in Seoul, South Korea.

 What sort of deliverables North Korea is prepared to bring to the table is so far hard to tell.